-Australian cricket in turmoil after captain admits ball tampering plan
+Australia cricket captain resigns over ball tampering scandal

 "Being the leader of the team I'm incredibly sorry for trying to bring the game into disrepute the way that we did today.
 I'm not proud of what's happened.
 It's not within the spirit of the game."

-Despite widespread calls for Smith to resign he said he would not be stepping down.
+Smith vowed at the time he would not resign.
 "I won't be considering stepping down....
 I still think I'm the right person for the job," he said.

 "Today was a big mistake on my behalf and on the leadership group's behalf as well but I take responsibility as the captain."